-Newland School for Girls is a diverse, highly aspirational and rapidly improving school.
+Newland School for Girls is a harmoniously diverse, highly aspirational and rapidly improving school.
 We promote traditional values of respect, caring for each other and self-discipline, while celebrating the school’s diverse talents, abilities and cultures.
-Our students meet and work together in a well-ordered, harmonious and happy community drawn from all cultures and backgrounds across the city.
-We place a high value on care and nurture to enable all our students to make rapid academic progress and grow into caring and responsible young adults.
+Our students meet and work together in a well-ordered and happy community drawn from all cultures and backgrounds across the city.
+We place a high value on care and nurture to enable all our students to make rapid academic progress and grow into resilient and responsible young adults.
 Our students have a keen appreciation of moral values, a lively sense of purpose and a justified pride in themselves.

-Newland School for Girls is a lovely school to work and learn in.
-Good standards of dress and behaviour are expected of all our students, and we insist on respectful behaviour and good manners.
-A broad and balanced experience is a big priority at Newland and so students are encouraged to take part in a variety of activities.
-Our extra-curricular options offer a wide range of new opportunities outside of the curriculum, together with a strong student leadership programme, all our students are strongly encouraged to play a full part in the life of the school.
+Excellent standards of dress and behaviour are expected of all our students, and we insist on respectful behaviour and good manners at all times.
+A broad and balanced experience is a big priority at Newland and so students are encouraged to take part in a variety of activities, take on a leadership role within our student leadership programme; all our students are strongly encouraged to play a full part in the life of the school.